-Rule 30103: Standards of Conduct, Section 1, Statutory Compliance states: Every employee is expected to obey all federal, state and local laws, and particularly Texas Penal Code, Chapter 42 and Section 46.03 and Texas Education Code Section 51.935.
+Rule 30103: Standards of Conduct, Sec.
+1, Statutory Compliance states: Every employee is expected to obey all federal, state and local laws, and particularly Texas Penal Code, Chapter 42 and Sec.
+46.03 and Texas Education Code Sec.
+51.935.
 Any employee who violates any provision of these statutes is subject to disciplinary action, including dismissal, notwithstanding any action by civil authorities on account of the violation.

-Rule 50101: Student Conduct and Discipline, Section 1, Standards of Conduct states: All students are expected and required to obey federal, State, and local laws; to comply with the Regents' Rules and Regulations, with The University of Texas System and institutional rules and regulations, and with directives issued by administrative officials of The UT System or UT System institution in the course of their authorized duties; and to observe standards of conduct appropriate for an academic institution.
+Rule 50101: Student Conduct and

+Discipline, Sec.
+1, Standards of Conduct states: All students are expected and required to obey federal, state, and local laws; to comply with the Regents' Rules and

+Regulations, with The University of Texas System and institutional rules and regulations, and with directives issued by administrative officials of UT System or UT System institutions in the course of their authorized duties; and to observe standards of conduct appropriate for an academic institution.

-Rule 50101: Student Conduct and Discipline, Section 2, Institutional Rules states: Each UT System institution shall adopt rules and regulations concerning student conduct and discipline.
-Such rules shall be in accordance with a model policy developed by the Office of General Counsel that complies with state and federal law, Regents' Rules, and UT System policies.
+Rule 50101: Student Conduct and Discipline, Sec.
+2, Institutional Rules states: Each UT System institution shall adopt rules and regulations concerning student conduct and discipline.
+Such rules shall be in accordance with a model policy developed by the Office of General Counsel that complies with state and federal law, Regents' Rules and UT System policies.
 Institutional rules shall become effective upon review and approval by the Executive Vice Chancellor for Health Affairs or the Executive Vice Chancellor for Academic Affairs, as appropriate, and by the Vice Chancellor and General Counsel.
 Each student is deemed to have notice of the provisions of the Regents' Rules and Regulations and institutional policies.

-MD Anderson Penalties
+MD Anderson Disciplinary Actions

 Workforce members and students are subject to disciplinary action up to and including termination or dismissal for conduct related to the use, possession or distribution of drugs that are prohibited by state, federal or local law.
-For more information on MD Anderson penalties, refer to:

-MD Anderson Institutional Policy ADM0309, Drug Detection and Deterrence Policy (best viewed in Chrome)
+For more information on MD Anderson penalties, refer to: MD Anderson Institutional Policy ADM0309, Drug Detection and Deterrence Policy (best viewed in Chrome); and

-MD Anderson Institutional Policy ADM0278, Drug-Free Campus & Workplace (best viewed in Chrome) Any student who engages in conduct that violates the Regents' Rules and Regulations, MD Anderson or UT System rules and policies, or federal, state, or local laws is subject to disciplinary action whether the conduct takes place on or off institutional property and whether or not civil or criminal penalties may be imposed for such conduct.
-A student is also subject to disciplinary action for prohibited conduct that occurs while participating in any activities sponsored by the institution or UT System, including, but not limited to, field trips, study abroad programs, inter- and/ or intramural athletic activities, student organizations registered with the institution, and laboratory and other rotations or clinical assignments, whether on or off institutional property.
+MD Anderson Institutional Policy ADM0278, Drug-Free Campus & Workplace Policy (best viewed in Chrome).
+Any student who engages in conduct that violates the Regents' Rules and Regulations, MD Anderson or UT System rules and policies, or federal, state, or local laws is subject to disciplinary action whether the conduct takes place on or off institutional property, and whether or not civil or criminal penalties may be imposed for such conduct.
+A student also is subject to disciplinary action for prohibited conduct that occurs while participating in any activities